 Egg - Need a substitution?
-Try a flax egg (combine 1 tbsp flaxseed meal with 2.5 tbsp water, stir, then wait 5 minutes before using).
+Try a flax egg (combine 1 tablespoon flaxseed meal with 2.5 tablespoon water, stir, then wait 5 minutes before using).

 Breadcrumbs - Preferably Panko, either regular or gluten free.

 Spices - Don't want the meatballs to be spicy?
-Simply reduce both the chili powder and smoked paprika down to 1/4 tsp.
+Simply reduce both the chili powder and smoked paprika down to 1/4 teaspoon

 Mayo - I think the sriracha mayo pairs well with these, but it's completely optional.